zebrunner/legacy-documentation/docs/guide/dashboards.md

 4. Press **“Delete”.**
 5. Submit the action.

-The dashboard and attached widgets will be deleted.
+The dashboard and attached widgets will be removed.

 **Note:** You cannot delete the General dashboard.